mingtan2016/cog/README.md

 There is only one single feature for numerical valuables.

 There are several special cases.
 a) ZIP: Although ZIP is a categorical variable, there are too many different values.
 Considering reducing the memory usage, I did not use this variable. b) MDMAUD: four bytes respectively have their own meanings.
 So for each byte, I regard it as independent categorical variable. c) DOMAIN: two bytes respectively have their own meanings.
-So for each byte, I regard it as independent categorical variable. d) All DATE vaiables: The last two digit 'mm' is month, the final value is yy + mm/12
+So for each byte, I regard it as independent categorical variable. d) All DATE vaiables: The last two digits 'mm' are month, so I compute the final value of dates as yy + mm/12

 The command is: